jjrim/covia_fullstack_react_project/README.md

 - Coronavirus Data API
    1) Homepage: https://documenter.getpostman.com/view/8854915/SzS7R74n?version=latest
    2) Global Statistics API (NO KEY): https://api.thevirustracker.com/free-api?global=stats

----
+## Setting up a Development Environment

 ### Run this app Easily
 - To run it easily, go to `Master branch`
 - clone this repository to local (download the zip/ clone to github desktop)
 - Open the project with VsCode (Visual Studio Code)
 - In the terminal, please type:
   1) `npm install`
   2) `npm start`
 - If not automatically open, in your browser, navigate to http://localhost:3000/ (port is 3000 if you copied the config)